 What Can You Do With a Master's in Ministry and Theology?

 - Senior Pastor

-- Professional Counselor
+- Licensed Professional Counselor

 Many seminaries and Christian graduate schools offer degrees that lead to state licensure as a professional counselor.
-These mental health therapists may work in a church setting or as Christian counselors serving in a private practice or healthcare environment.
+These mental health therapists may work in a church or as Christian counselors serving in a private practice or healthcare environment.
 Licensure requires extensive practice after earning a master's degree.

-- Executive Director at a Nonprofit
+- Executive Director, Nonprofit

 - Executive Pastor